13.1. Wallet Provider Endpoints¶

 }

-To revoke an active Wallet Instance, a revocation request MUST be sent using the HTTP PATCH method with Content-Type set to application/json
+To revoke an active Wallet Instance, a revocation request MUST be sent using the HTTP PATCH method with Content-Type set to application/json.
+The request body MUST contain a status parameter set to REVOKED (WP_147).

 Note